digi-joho TOKYO TRAVEL Logo

 From Nishiarai Station

-Take a community bus Harukaze bound for Shikahama Toshi Nogyo Koen 鹿浜都市農業公園.
+Take a community bus Harukaze No.4 bound for Shikahama Toshi Nogyo Koen 鹿浜都市農業公園.

 From Akabane Station (East Exit)